Dr. Sami Samiei Esfahany

 Profile

-I joined Leeds in May 2025 as InSAR scientist and Facility Manager at Institute of Geophysics and Tectonics, School of Earth and Environment.
-Prior to that, from 2017 – 2025, I was Assistant Professor in group of Geodesy at the School of Surveying and Geospatial Engineering at University of Tehran.
+Sami Samiei Esfahany joined Leeds in May 2025 as InSAR scientist and facility manager at Institute of Geophysics and Tectonics, School of Earth and Environment.
+Prior to that, from 2017–2025, he was assistant professor in group of geodesy at the School of Surveying and Geospatial Engineering, University of Tehran.
+Sami has PhD degree in Geodesy from Delft University of Technology.
+His PhD research was on Exploitation of Distributed Scatterers in Satellite Radar Interferometry.
+Before joining Leeds, he has contributed to various Dutch and Iranian research projects related to subsidence/infrastructure monitoring using InSAR in various roles (e.g., researcher, principal investigator, co-lead).

-My research focuses on tectonic geodesy and the application of satellite observations (mainly satellite radar interferometry) alongside ground-based measurements and geophysical models to study earthquakes and tectonic activities and the hazards they pose.
-I am also interested in study of surface deformation induced by other processes, such as land subsidence, volcanoes, glaciers.
-In addition to research activities, my responsibility at Leeds is to manage the development and maintenance of LiCSAR system which is an Automatic InSAR Tool for monitoring tectonic and volcanic activities.
+Sami’s research, at Leeds, focuses on tectonic geodesy and the application of satellite observations (mainly satellite radar interferometry) alongside ground-based measurements and geophysical models to study earthquakes and tectonic activities and the hazards they pose.
+He also interested in study of surface deformation induced by other processes, such as land subsidence, volcanoes, and glaciers.
+In addition to research activities, Sami’s responsibility at Leeds is to manage the development and maintenance of LiCSAR system which is an Automatic InSAR Tool for monitoring tectonic and volcanic activities.
 The project is funded by the UK Natural Environment Research Council through the Centre for the Observation and Modelling of Earthquakes, Volcanoes and Tectonics (COMET).

 Responsibilities